USD/JPY Forecast and News

 Fundamental Overview

-At the time of writing, the US Dollar Index (DXY), which tracks the Greenback’s value against six major currencies, trades close to its weekly high of 97.73.
+Meanwhile, the US Dollar (USD) trades marginally lower after a strong upside move on Wednesday.
+During the press time, the US Dollar Index (DXY), which tracks the Greenback’s value against six major currencies, trades 0.1% lower to near 100.15, but is still close to its over nine-month high of 100.54 posted last week.

 Latest JPY Analysis